sadbinsiddique/Linux-GUI-XRDP-XFCE-Setup/README.md

 ### For Windows
 - Press (`Ctrl + R`) to open the Run dialog.
 - Type (`mstsc.exe`).
-- Enter your Linux machine’s IP address followed by (for example, `172.XX.XXX.XXX:3390`).
+- Enter your Linux machine’s IP address followed by (for example, `localhost:3390` or `server ip address:3390`).
 - Click Connect.
 - Log in using your **Linux username** and **password**.
 ### For Linux/macOS
 - Use **Remmina**, **KRDC** or another RDP client.
-- Enter your Linux machine’s IP address followed by (for example, `172.XX.XXX.XXX:3390`).
+- Enter your Linux machine’s IP address followed by (for example, `localhost:3390` or `server ip address:3390`).
 - Connect and log in with your Linux credentials.

 ## Troubleshooting Tips